ms-arch-mvp/Morrowind_Gallery_Data_Builder/README.md

   <a href="https://ms-arch.gitbook.io/morrowvis/morrowind-library-tools/">Documentation</a>
 </p>

-Batch tools for the morrowvis pipeline.
+Parallel batch tools for the morrowvis pipeline.

 ### Prerequisites
 These are prerequisites across all tools, and not all are needed for individual tools.